suzywaddoups/VulnerableNodeJSLab/README.md

 The purpose of this NodeJS web application is to help you gain experience modifying source code to harden a website against some of the most common web vulnerabilities.
 The vulnerable web application contains three pages: a homepage, a page susceptible to SQL injection (SQLi), and a page susceptible to cross-site scripting (XSS).

 To help instruct on what must be done to secure the vulnerable web application, we have created a lab scenario document, as well as a lab walkthrough.
-To help you set up a VM with the vulnerable NodeJS web applicaiton setup, scenario, and lab walkthrough documents can be downloaded using the following link: https://byu.box.com/s/cjuwu57xqxbvqomevmyurat0a37drqif
+To help you set up a VM with the vulnerable NodeJS web applicaiton we have created a setup docuemnt.
+The vulnerable web application's setup, scenario, and lab walkthrough documents can be downloaded using the following link: https://byu.box.com/s/cjuwu57xqxbvqomevmyurat0a37drqif